Vinoux/MaturePyRobots/README.md

 - Django (1.11.5+ recommended 1.11.6)
 - Pillow: https://pillow.readthedocs.io/en/4.3.x/installation.html
 Make sure you got some external libraries like zlib, libjpeg ... installed before you install Python3 if you plan to build your Python3 from source
+Nb : For window, python3 use like python

 ## Development